Shorts Live-Action Competition

 Rebels With Their Shorts

-The very best works of art push boundaries.
-They dare us to think about the world in which we live.
-They challenge our traditional views.
-They show us that there are more things in heaven and Earth.
-The shorts in the Rebels With A Cause programme embody these ideals with their bold and provocative techniques.
-But while these films often revel in the surrealistic, it is perhaps appropriate – in a time in which the real world often seems to be nonsensical – that they deal with many important and pressing issues of the day..
+In the face of an absurd world, an absurd response can be expected.
+These Rebels and their shorts take an outwardly surreal examination of the world in which we live as they examine the creative urge, history and memory with a bold and provocative twist.
+Sometimes satirical, sometimes shocking, sometimes contemplative, sometimes confrontational these films are always thought provoking and allow to look at things in a completely new way.
 These films will take part in Rebels With A Cause, a competition section of the Black Nights Film Festival dedicated to films that defy the traditional modes of filmmaking.
-The selection provides a mixture of new filmmakers who will lead the way in cinema over the coming years and more established talents Each short will be eligible for the honorific prize of Best Rebels Short chosen by the Rebels With A Cause jury members.
+The selection provides a mixture of new filmmakers who will lead the way in cinema over the coming years and more established talent.
+Each short will be eligible for the honorific prize of Best Rebels Short chosen by the Rebels With A Cause jury members.

 Doc@Shorts